-Here are links to a few articles on family literacy I wrote in those years:
+I also published a few articles on family literacy in those years:

 On My Own Camino

-After Jantzenbooks, Inc., went out of business, my interest in and love of the Camino de Santiago grew: I went there in 2008, 2011, and 2013.
-And in writing multiple drafts of WALK: Jamie Bacon’s Secret Mission on the Camino de Santiago, I learned everything I know about how to write for the middle-grades audience.
-What a camino, what a journey of discovery, challenge, and expansion that’s been (and still is).
+After Jantzenbooks, Inc., went out of business, my interest in the Camino de Santiago in Spain increased.
+I went there in 2008, 2011, and 2013.
+And in the process of writing multiple drafts of WALK: Jamie Bacon’s Secret Mission on the Camino de Santiago, I learned everything I know about how to write for the middle-grades audience.
+What a fabulous journey of discovery, challenge, and expansion writing that book was (and still is)!

 More Formal Credentials and Other Bio Stuff

-I have a B.A. in English from Bethel College, North Newton, Kansas; an M.Ed. in Psychology of Reading from Temple University, Philadelphia, Pa.; an M.A. in Spiritual (Applied) Psychology from the University of Santa Monica, Ca; and an Ed.D. in Educational Leadership and Policy Studies from Temple University.
+I have a B.A. in English from Bethel College, North Newton, Ks; an M.Ed. in Psychology of Reading from Temple University, Philadelphia, Pa.; an M.A. in Spiritual (Applied) Psychology from the University of Santa Monica, Ca; and an Ed.D. in Educational Leadership and Policy Studies from Temple University.

 I grew up in India as a child of Mennonite missionaries, which probably explains my interest in travel.
 Growing up, I attended the famous Woodstock School, an excellent boarding school in the Himalayan foothills.
 As a single parent, I raised my beautiful dancer daughter in Philadelphia.
 And nowadays when our schedules permit, I love spending time and taking trips with my two grandchildren in California.
-Yep, life is very good.
+Life is a miracle.